shan-23/inft4001/README.md

 💞️ I’m looking to collaborate on ... -projects to help improve and develop my skills- 📫 How to reach me ... -aishaakinyera@gmail.com-

+👋 Hi, I’m @Shaneil
+👀 I’m interested in ... -evangelism  and listening to music 🌱 I’m currently learning ... -Data Analytics
+💞️ I’m looking to collaborate on ... anything related to data management 📫 How to reach me ... -w0461431@campus.nscc.ca-